danchoi/poddb_client/README.markdown

 * `CTRL-j` show next item
 * `CTRL-k` show previous item

+If you press `p` to show all the items for the podcast, you can navigate back to the previous screen with `CTRL-o` and return forward again with `CTRL-i`.
+In other words, feel free to use Vim's jump-list navigation commands.

+When you press `l` or `ENTER`, more information about the item will appear in a split window below the list.

 If you mark items for downloading, Poddb will download them as soon as you quit the Vim interface with `:qa` or some similar command.

 If you press `D`, Poddb will quit the Vim interface immediately and begin downloading the item that was under the cursor.
-After the download is complete, Poddb will start playing the item with `mplayer` or whatever command you specify using the `PODDB_MEDIA_PLAYER` environment variable.
+After the download is complete, Poddb will automatically start playing the item with `mplayer` or whatever command you specify using the `PODDB_MEDIA_PLAYER` environment variable.

-If you see a `D` on the left margin of an item in the item list, that means that you already downloaded that podcast item into the current directory.
+When you're looking at an item list, if you see a `D` on the left margin of an item, that means that you've already downloaded that podcast item into the current directory.

 Poddb uses `wget` to download items.